Frequently Asked Questions

 - Today the Willamette River through Portland is cleaner than it's been in decades, thanks in large part to ratepayers’ investment in the Big Pipe project that dramatically reduced combined sewer overflows.

 - The ground on Poet’s Beach was remediated in the late 1990s with “rip rap” (boulder rock) and many layers of sand, and the substrate has been found to be clean.
-In 2017, engineering consultants reviewed river bottom conditions in the swim area at Poet’s Beach using side-scan sonar, and found no known underwater obstacles such as large debris, holes or sudden drop-offs.
+In 2017, engineering consultants reviewed river bottom conditions in the swim area at Poet’s Beach using side-scan sonar, and found no known underwater obstacles such as large debris, holes, or sudden drop-offs.
+However, conditions can change over the winter, so as with all other

-- More information about river water quality can be located at portlandoregon.gov/bes/57781.
+- More information about river water quality can be located at portlandoregon.gov/bes/CheckTheRec

 Does Poet’s Beach offer restrooms, showers, foot-washing stations, and potable water?